Tim Duncan (American football)

+Tim Duncan (born June 12, 1979) is an American former professional football player who was a placekicker for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.

+College career

-Tim Duncan (born June 12, 1979) is a former American football placekicker who played in the National Football League (NFL) for the Arizona Cardinals.
-He played college football at the University of Oklahoma.
-Duncan also played for Kentucky State University in the Division II SIAC conference during the 1997 season when he helped the Thoroughbreds win the inaugural Pioneer Bowl.
-He transferred to Oklahoma the following season.
+Duncan played for Kentucky State University in the Division II SIAC conference during the 1997 season when he helped the Thoroughbreds win the inaugural Pioneer Bowl.
+He transferred to the University of Oklahoma the following season.

 Duncan was the starting placekicker for Oklahoma's 2000 BCS National Championship team.

 NFL career

 Duncan played two seasons for the Arizona Cardinals backing up starter Bill Gramatica.
 Due to Gramatica's inconsistency and injury problems, this made it a necessity for the team to keep two kickers.

 He appeared in five games in 2003, making 6 out of 10 field goals and 5 out of 6 extra points, with his longest field goal being a 53-yarder.
 He was released on November 10, 2003.

 On March 30, 2004, Duncan signed a two-year contract with the Philadelphia Eagles, only to be released August 30.
 He would later work out with the Tennessee Titans, but wasn't offered a contract.

 After a year out of football, Duncan signed with the Oakland Raiders on January 24, 2006.
 He was soon relocated to NFL Europa, where he played for the Cologne Centurions.
 The Raiders released him August 29.